 Regular maintenance is extremely important to keeping a mower in good condition.
 Listen for the seller to mention these basics:

 Once you have found a likely candidate — a used, name-brand mower with an engine for which you can still find parts, that is priced appropriately and has been well-maintained — here are additional things Redburn recommends you do before you buy:

 Look at the wheels.
 Are they wobbly?
 Are the tires cracked?
 “That’s kind of a dead giveaway,” he says.
 “On a riding mower, check to see if the treads are worn down on the tires.”

 Check the handles on a push mower.
 “You don’t want the handles to be loose or see cables that are kinked up and bent.”

 Start the mower.
 Make sure to start the engine and see that the mower performs the way it should.
 “Start the machine yourself,” Redburn says, “to make sure you can start it, and not just the person selling it to you.”
 If you can’t start it when you get it home, you can’t cut your grass.

-Check the oil to ensure it appears fresh and clean.
+Check the oil.
+Make sure the oil appears fresh and clean.
 “If it’s been badly abused, the oil is going to be black, thick and gooey-looking,” Redburn says.